EVA Air Airbus A350-1000 and A321neo

 Sustainability and passenger comfort

-emphasizes that the new aircraft underscore its commitment to sustainable and an exceptional experience.
-Both the -1000 and the are considered benchmarks in their categories, offering efficiency and comfort.
+emphasizes that the new aircraft underscore its commitment to and an exceptional experience.
+Both the -1000 and the are considered benchmarks in their categories, offering efficiency and .
 The plans to leverage the increased range and efficiency to strengthen its market position.

 Trust in Airbus technology

-Benoît de Saint-Exupéry of Airbus emphasized that ‘s new orders underscore the continued appeal of the -1000 as a benchmark for intercontinental operations and the as a regional efficiency leader.
-Airbus is ready to support the seamless transition of these aircraft into the fleet.
+Benoît de Saint-Exupéry of emphasized that EVA ‘s new orders underscore the continued appeal of the as a benchmark for intercontinental operations and the A321neo as a regional efficiency leader.
+Airbus is ready to support the seamless transition of these aircraft into the EVA Air fleet.

 State-of-the-art aircraft technology

-The A350 is considered the world’s most modern and efficient wide-body aircraft, setting new standards for intercontinental .
-It can run on up to 50% and is expected to be fully SAF-compliant by 2030.
-The is part of the family and offers 20% fuel savings.
+The A350 is considered the world’s most modern and efficient wide-body aircraft, setting new standards for intercontinental travel.
+It can run on up to 50% and is expected to be fully -compliant by 2030.
+The A321neo is part of the family and 20% fuel savings.

 Worldwide response